 - You don’t need to live in the US to register a company in a US state.
 You don’t need to have a mailing address in the US either.

-- As an overseas founder, there are many advantages to registering your startup in the US.
+- As an overseas founder, there are many advantages to registering your business as a US startup.
 The biggest advantage is access to US-based venture capital funds.

 - The process to register your company in the US can be challenging if you are unfamiliar with the US legal and tax codes.
 Capbase simplifies incorporating a US company for foreign founders.

-- If you already incorporated your startup in your home country, you can move the registration to the US by completing the so-called “Delaware flip”
+- If you already incorporated your startup and have a legal entity in your home country, you can move the registration to the US by completing the so-called “Delaware flip” to register your company as a Delaware C-Corp.

 - Simply registering your company does not give you the right to live or work in the US.
-You will have to apply for a visa to move to the US.
+US immigration law requires you to apply for a visa to move to the US to develop your business there.
 Fortunately, there are several visa categories that apply to startup founders looking to build a business in the US.